On eve of Trump's Supreme Court pick, top Dem suggests sacrificing Senate seats to stop nomination

 Republicans have long expressed regret over President H.W.
 Bush's nomination of David Souter to the court, and vowed to more carefully screen future nominees.
 Predicted to be a conservative justice, Souter instead turned out to be a reliably liberal vote.

 The White House has reportedly prepared advance information packages on four potential nominees.
-Trump's primetime announcement of his ultimate pick is expected at 9 p.m.
+Trump's announcement of his ultimate pick is expected at 9 p.m.
 ET on Monday.